 AEC is on the move with Fiber Broadband options.
 This page is intended to bring our members up-to-date on where AEC currently stands in this process of engaging broadband services.

-To view a Google map and see if your home falls within the rural grant area from the state of TN, click here.
+To view a Google map and see if your home falls within the rural grant area (New Market / Piedmont) from the state of TN, click here.

 November 2019 -

 AEC main offices are now connected to fiber services provided by Trilight!
 AEC’s Board of Directors has announced that phase one of the broadband project has been launched.
 The communications facilities at the Jefferson City and Dandridge substations have been installed and Trilight is conducting testing.
 AEC crews have approximately 10% of the substation fiber buildout completed and work is continuing.
 Trilight expects to be ready to receive signups from AEC members in those completed locations in November.

 New Communications equipment installed at the Jefferson City and Dandridge Substations

 AEC announces partnership with Trilight to provide fiber services to the home.
 AEC will build and manage the fiber distribution lines and Trilight will offer retail services for multimedia-rich, future-proof fiber services, like fast Gigabit internet and crystal-clear television and voice service.
 Construction is currently underway for phase 1, which is a build out from our Jefferson City and Dandridge substations.
 The estimated completion date for phase 1 is late 2020.
 For more information, questions or comments you may reach Trilight Customer Service (toll-free) at 833.847.0824 or visit www.aecoop.org/fiberservices.